ut-cwo/Inverse-scattering-of-absorptive-samples-via-beam-propagation/README.md

 The experimental dataset for running the code can be downloaded from the link below.
 This dataset contains angular scattering measurements (complex-field measurements) of absorptive microspheres, algae, succulent tissue section, and pigmented zebrafish embryo.
 Parameters of the angle-scanning imaging system and parameters used for MSBP-based inverse scattering are also included.

 **Download Link:** https://dataverse.tdl.org/dataverse/bpm_based_inverse-scattering-in-absorptive-samples

+# Running the code
+To run the complex-valued multi-slice beam propagation inverse-scattering code, please follow the steps outlined below:
+  1. Download/Clone the repository onto your local machine and unzip if necessary.
+You should see       a main file and a utils folder.
+  2. To reconstruct the data found in the paper, download the data from the link provided in the        **Expiremental Dataset** section.